gummesson/js.lua/README.md

 js.tpop(tbl)
 ~~~

 Returns and removes the last item from the `tbl`.
-The equivalent of the actual JavaScript `.pop()` function.

 ### js.shift